sprnva/docs/app/views/update/v1.x/database.md

 ### # with
 Sometimes we forgot the n+1 problem in developing and fetching datas in our application.
 This problem can cause tremendous amount of speed/memory consumption and creates a low performance application.
 Sprnva solve this problem using `with()` method.

-When using the `with()` method this will add all the data of the foreign id to the result of the selected table.
+When using the `with()` method this will add all the data of the foreign key to the result of the selected table.

-Using this method is like saying as:  `get this selected table "with" all the data of it's selected foreign id`
+Using this method is like saying as:  `get this selected table "with" all the data of it's selected foreign key`
 ```php
 with([
     'relational-table' => [